project-chip/connectedhomeip/src/test_driver/mbed/integration_tests/README.md

 -   shell - testing shell commands and check base device functionalities
--   lock-app - testing WiFi provisioning and execute ZCL command to control lock, use RPC client to run base device functionalities, control lock and trigger some button acitons
+-   lock-app - testing WiFi provisioning and execute ZCL command to control lock, use RPC client to run base device functionalities, control lock and trigger some button actions
--   lighting-app - testing WiFi provisioning and execute ZCL command to control light, use RPC client to run base device functionalities, control light and trigger some button acitons
+-   lighting-app - testing WiFi provisioning and execute ZCL command to control light, use RPC client to run base device functionalities, control light and trigger some button actions
--   pigweed-app - use RPC client to send echo message and receive the repsosne
+-   pigweed-app - use RPC client to send echo message and receive the response
 -   unit-tests - check unit-tests result

 For more details on how to run tests using PyTest see: